You will need:

 Hang your new Valentine decoration and enjoy!

-If you liked this Valentine decoration check out our Valentine's garland:
+If you liked this heart shaped wreath, check out our Valentine's garland:

 I link to these great parties.